 Significance of World War II – context of VP Day

-Some good prompts for reflection, first on VP Day as the end of a war which had called forth a massive effort from Australia, and then on the price of peace – the knowledge that, although the fighting had ended, the war left many wounds.
+Read about the Victory in the Pacific as the end of a war which had called forth a massive effort from Australia, and then on the price of peace – the knowledge that, although the fighting had ended, the war left many wounds.

 The course of the war – Australia’s peril in 1942